marwahaha/datamap/courses/demography-(demog)-c164-impact-of-government-policies-on-poor-children-and-families.md

 ---
 layout: course
-course-type: Method
 department: Demography (DEMOG)
 course: C164
+course-name: Impact of Government Policies on Poor Children and Families
 title: Demography (DEMOG) C164 Impact of Government Policies on Poor Children and Families
-course-name: Impact of Government Policies on Poor Children and Families
 units: 4
-prerequisites: None
-tools:
+tools: MATLAB
-description: Rather than simply describing the causes and symptoms of global poverty, this course will explore the variety of tools available for rigorously measuring the impact of development programs.
-Through weekly case studies of field research, the course will cover impact evaluation theory and methods.
-The course will culminate with a final project in which each student will design an impact evaluation of a policy or intervention.
+description: Examination of the impact of policies of state intervention and public benefit programs on poor children and families.
+Introduction to child and family policy, and study of specific issue areas, such as income transfer programs, housing, health care, and child abuse.
+cluster: Social Science
 ---